Considering a weekend in Liverpool? This guide will help you plan an unforgettable city break in this brilliant UK city.

 It received a new lease of life in the 80s when an ambitious redevelopment project started to bring the area back to life.
 Today, the Dock is bustling with numerous bars, restaurants and shops.
 It is also home to the likes of Tate Modern, the Maritime Museum and The Beatles Story.

 I highly recommend visiting the area on your weekend in Liverpool.
 On my last visit, I enjoyed both Tate Liverpool and the Beatles Story and you can definitely visit both in one day.
 In terms of dining, I suggest checking out Maray, a Liverpool staple that boasts an excellent menu of Middle-eastern inspired small plates.
-Another place that’s still on my list is Lerpwl, a creative fine dining establishment perfect for a special night out.

 Check Out The Baltic Triangle